CalculatedContent/ImplicitSelfRegularization/README.md

 Repo to accompany paper

-_Implicit Self-Regularization in Deep Neural Networks: Evidence from Random Matrix Theory and Implications for Learning_
+[Implicit Self-Regularization in Deep Neural Networks: Evidence from Random Matrix Theory and Implications for Learning] (https://arxiv.org/abs/1810.01075)

+Also see the short version

+[Traditional and Heavy-Tailed Self Regularization in Neural Network Models] (https://arxiv.org/abs/1901.08276)

-### Early Video Presentation
+### Video Presentation

 _Why Deep Learning Works: Self Regularization in Neural Networks_